 No doubt, one of the main reasons that most people make the pilgrimage to Yosemite is to take in the mighty Giant Sequoias and if you want to get that all-important photo of you and your friends attempting to form a human chain around a massive trunk then head to Mariposa Grove and fill your film.
 Situated around an hour's drive from the valley, Mariposa boasts some of the largest trees on the planet and no trip to Yosemite National Park is complete without visiting the 500 or so specimens that you'll find in this magical protected grove.

-2. Stay at Wawona Hotel
+2. Stay at The Big Trees Lodge

 This National Historic Landmark can be found in between Mariposa Grove and Yosemite Valley in the south of the park and is thought to be one of the oldest of its kind in the whole of the state.
-With more than 100 guest rooms and built on just over 16 acres of land, the Wawona presents an exquisite example of both late Victorian architecture and landscaped grounds with a cheeky 9-hole golf course located just over the way.
+With more than 100 guest rooms and built on just over 16 acres of land, the lodge presents an exquisite example of both late Victorian architecture and landscaped grounds with a cheeky 9-hole golf course located just over the way.

 1. Walk to Glacier Point